Shopify onsite payments app

 Information

-Webhooks should only be configured from within Shopify.
-There is no need to configure Webhooks in your Checkout.com account once they are configured in Shopify.
+Only configure webhooks within Shopify.
+You do not need to configure them in your Checkout.com account once they're configured in Shopify.

 Information

-When testing in sandbox, ensure you are using sandbox API keys and not production API keys.
+When testing in the sandbox environment, ensure you are using sandbox API keys and not production API keys.

-- In the Shopify Admin Portal, browse to Settings > Payments.
+- In the Shopify Admin Portal, go to Settings > Payments.

 - Under Checkout.com Onsite Payments, select Manage.